Byron1z/managing-ad-B1z/README.md

   <img src="https://i.imgur.com/tlEkJ86.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Now the user can log into the Client-1 VM
+  Now the user can log into the Client-1 VM.
 </p>
 <br />
 <p>
-  After the failed login attempts, you could reset the Password here.
+  After the failed login attempts, you could reset the Password here,

   Right click the user and select "Reset Password" option.
 Then attempt to login with it.
 </p>